 8c) Scoring guidelines and rubrics align to performance expectations, and incorporate criteria that are specific, observable, and measurable.
 Yes Scoring guidelines and rubrics align to performance expectations and incorporate criteria that are specific, observable, and measurable.
 Student Look Fors and Possible Student Responses are given to guide teachers in their assessment of student understanding.
 In the Modeling Matter Unit, Lesson 2.2, students use the simulation to find solid and liquid particles that mix.
 Under the teacher support tab, possible student responses and Look Fors are given.
 In Lesson 3.7, students write their final explanations answering the unit question.
 An Assessment Guide is included with three different rubrics assessing the CCC, DCI, and SEP within the unit.
-Tier 1 ratings receive a "Yes" for all Non-negotiable Criteria and a "Yes" for each of the Additional Criteria of Superior Quality.
-Tier 2 ratings receive a "Yes" for all Non-negotiable Criteria, but at least one "No" for the Additional Criteria of Superior Quality. nd II to make a final decision for the material under review.
-Section Criteria Yes/No Final Justification/Comments 1.
+FINAL EVALUATION Tier 1 ratings receive a "Yes" for all 1 Tier 2 ratings receive a "Yes" for all 1 Tier 3 ratings receive a "No" for at le Compile the results for Sections I ar Section Criteria Yes/No Final Justification/Comments 1.
 Three-dimensional Learning Yes The materials are designed so that students develop scientific content knowledge and scientific skills through interacting with the three dimensions of the science standards.
 The majority of the materials integrate the Science and Engineering Practices, Crosscutting Concepts, and Disciplinary Core Ideas to support deeper learning.
-I: Non-negotiable Criteria of Superior Quality 2 2.
+I: Non-negotiable Criteria of Superior Quality 2.
 Phenomenon-Based Instruction Yes Observing and explaining phenomena and designing solutions provide the purpose and opportunity for students to engage in learning a majority of the time.
 3. Alignment & Accuracy Yes Each of the Louisiana Students Standards for Science in Grade 5 are incorporated into the full depth of the standards.
 The content is accurate and up to date reflecting the most current and widely accepted explanations.
 Minimal time is spent on content that is outside of the grade band.

-2 Must score a "Yes" for all Non-negotiable Criteria to receive a Tier I or Tier II rating.
+Must score a "Yes" for all Non-negotiable Criteria to receive a Tier I or Tier II rating.

-4. Disciplinary Literacy Yes Students have multiple opportunities to engage with authentic resources and are encouraged to speak and write about scientific phenomenon and engineering solutions with an emphasis on using scientific data to support scientific ideas.
-II: Additional Criteria of Superior Quality 3 5.
-Learning Progressions Yes The overall organization of the materials supports student mastery of the standards.
+4. Disciplinary Literacy Yes Students have multiple opportunities to engage with authentic resources and are encouraged to speak and write about scientific phenomenon and engineering solutions with an emphasis on using scientific data to support II: Additional Criteria of Superior Quality 5.
+Learning Progressions Yes Scientific ideas.
+The overall organization of the materials supports student mastery of the standards.
 The progression of learning for the Disciplinary Core Ideas are coherent and organized to ensure student mastery.
 6. Scaffolding and Support Yes There are separate teacher support materials and appropriate suggestions for multiple types of learners within the materials.
 7. Usability Yes Text sets, laboratory, and other scientific materials are readily accessible through vendor packaging.
 Safety notes and guidelines are embedded within the curriculum and a viable amount of material is provided to be completed within the school year.
 8. Assessment Yes Formative and summative assessments that assess the learning targets are included within the curriculum.
-Assessment tasks are structured on the integration of the three-dimensions and the scoring guidelines align to performance expectations.
+Assessment tasks are structured on the integration of the three- dimensions and the scoring guidelines align to performance expectations.
 FINAL DECISION FOR THIS MATERIAL

-3 Must score a "Yes" for all Additional Criteria of Superior Quality to receive a Tier I rating.
+Must score a "Yes" for all Additional Criteria of Superior Quality to receive a Tier I rating.